 With trembling knees, I’ll do my heartfelt best to tell him that we’ll walk this unknown road of long term illness together.

 I have a t-shirt that reads “My Husband, My Hero.”
 I wear it on days that he or I need a visual reminder that, yes, he is and always will be my champion, my best friend, my sweet confidante… the one God handpicked just for me out of every other person in the world.

 And like the other days before, the rhythmic pattern of the heart monitor, and the multitude of tubes and wires protruding from his arms and chest will remind me again that, yes, our little world has been greatly disrupted, and that things are far from normal.

-An uninvited guest named life-long illness has pushed its way into the door of our lives, boldly taken up residence and rudely demanded that we adjust accordingly.
+An uninvited guest named chronic illness has pushed its way into the door of our lives, boldly taken up residence and rudely demanded that we adjust accordingly.

 But today’s routine will be a little different.
 Today he is being released from the hospital.
 Today we will be handed the keys to our new life.

 Our New Life with Chronic Illness